QCA Principles

 How Cohort applies this principle

 The Board has a broad range of skills, with particularly deep experience in the defence sector.
-The balance of skills and experience of the Board is summarised here.
+The balance of skills and experience of the Board is presented on page 57 of the Governance report and the Board biographies give an indication of the breadth of skills and experience.

-The Board biographies give an indication of the breadth of skills and experience.
 Cohort is predominantly a defence company and collectively the Board has experience of engineering, financial, commercial, sales and marketing and general management functions in a range of defence companies, large and small, operating in and supplying to a large number of countries throughout the world.
 We consider this collective experience to be an important contributor to Cohort.

 The Company Secretary, a qualified solicitor, is responsible within the Company for advising the Board on its legal and regulatory responsibilities and on corporate governance matters.
 The Company Secretary and the Cohort Group Head of Human Resources also advise the Non-executive Directors independently of the Executive Directors on any matter in which the Executive Directors are personally interested, for example their own remuneration.

 When necessary, external advice is sought, on legal, personnel, financial and governance matters.
 The primary sources are the Company’s NOMAD and the Company’s lawyers.
+During the reporting year, the Board received advice from the Company’s lawyers on the acquisition of EM Solutions and the associated placing.

 How Cohort applies this principle